shiyawang/stanfordberkeley/index.md

 ### Contact

 The organizers for the conference in 2018 are Shiya Wang and Berk Can Deniz.
 They can be reached at <shiya@stanford.edu> and <bcdeniz@stanford.edu>.
+If you are interested in organizing Stanford-Berkeley 2019, please contact Shiya and Berk!